OffchainLabs/sszpp/README.md

 It is focused on templated polymorphism, with no dynamic dispatching and performing the minimal number of memory copies.

-**WARNING** This project is in very early implementation status, it is surely filled with bugs and security issue, it should not be used in production code.
+**WARNING** This project is in very early implementation status, it is surely filled with bugs and security issues, it should not be used in production code.
 ## Requirements
 - A compiler supporting C++23, tested only with GCC 13.1 (clang will fail due to lack of C++20 concepts)
 - [Hashtree](https://github.com/prysmaticlabs/hashtree) is used for hashing.